bnsreenu/digitalsreeni-image-annotator/docs/HELP.md

 ## Saving Your Work

-- Click "Save Annotations" to save your work as a COCO-style JSON file.
+- Click "Save Project" or use Ctrl+S to save your current project.
-- For multi-dimensional images, annotated slices will be saved as separate PNG files along with the JSON file.
-- You can close the program after saving and continue your work later by importing the saved annotations.
+- You can close the program after saving and continue your work later by opening the saved project.

 ## Customization